deusx7/deusx7.github.io/posts/ptd/posts/thebit.md

 ![](https://i.imgur.com/0jDS1or.png)

 - /index.php leads us back to the default home page of the website
-- /webalizer leads to a directory with nothing to
+- /webalizer leads to a directory with nothing too

 ![](https://i.imgur.com/4yrCCRn.png)